gcatabr1/project-lambda-rust/README.md

 ## Key Features

 This repo is my attempt to learn Rust - by adapting an existing [hashing] algorithm coded up in Python.
-To learn Rust language basics, using Cargo and tests; as well compare performance to Python.
+To learn Rust language basics, how to use and configure Cargo, organizing your dev folders and create and run tests; as well compare Rust performance to Python.

 The main function runs each of the functions using one of the test_data JSON files and then prints out the duration of each function in microseconds (see image above).